Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Introduction

-The faint 21-cm signal from high redshifts, however, is contaminated by astrophysical foreground emission that is 3-4 orders of magnitude brighter than the signal of interest.
+However, the faint 21-cm signal from high redshifts is contaminated by astrophysical foreground emission that is 3-4 orders of magnitude brighter than the signal of interest.
 The astrophysical foregrounds consist of Galactic diffuse emission (synchrotron and free-free emission), and extra-galactic compact sources such as radio-galaxies, supernova remnants and other sources \citep{dimatteo2002,zaldarriaga2004,bernardi2009,bernardi2010,ghosh2012}.
 Subtraction or avoidance of these bright foregrounds poses a significant challenge in all 21-cm cosmology experiments.
-The interferometric experiments such as PAPER, MWA, and HERA follow the so-called ``foreground-avoidance'' technique for the separation of the 21-cm signal from the foregrounds.
-This technique takes advantage of the fact that the spectrally smooth foregrounds occupy a small number of spectral modes and tend to reside within a ``wedge-shaped'' region of the Fourier space, whereas the ``EoR-window'', in contrast to the ``wedge'' region, should be dominated by 21-cm signal and the noise \citep{datta2010,morales2012,vedantham2012,trott2012,parsons2012,hazelton2013,dillon2014}.
-On the other hand, 21-cm experiments with LOFAR, AARTFAAC, and NenuFAR (and also the planned SKA) follow the foreground-removal approach in their analysis strategy \citep{gehlot2019,gehlot2020,mertens2020}.
-Various foreground removal techniques used in the latter experiments currently include image deconvolution and source extraction algorithms such as CLEAN \citep{hogbom1974,clark1980,cornwell2008,offringa2017}, Duchamp \citep{whiting2012}, and PyBDSF \citep{mohan2015} to model the extra-galactic compact sources as delta functions and Gaussians in image space.
+The interferometric experiments such as PAPER and HERA follow the so-called ``foreground-avoidance'' technique for separating the 21-cm signal from the foregrounds.
+This technique takes advantage of the fact that the spectrally smooth foregrounds occupy a small number of spectral modes and tend to reside within a ``wedge-shaped'' region of the Fourier space, whereas the ``EoR-window'', in contrast to the ``wedge'' region, should be dominated by 21-cm signal and the noise \citep{datta2010,morales2012,vedantham2012,trott2012,parsons2012,hazelton2013,dillon2014,morales2019}.
+On the other hand, 21-cm experiments with LOFAR, AARTFAAC, NenuFAR, and also the planned SKA follow the foreground-removal approach in their analysis strategy \citep{gehlot2019,gehlot2020,mertens2020}.
+The 21-cm experiment with MWA utilises foreground subtraction in conjunction with foreground avoidance \citep{barry2019,trott2020}.
+Current foreground removal techniques used by experiments in the latter category include image deconvolution and source extraction algorithms such as CLEAN \citep{hogbom1974,clark1980,cornwell2008,offringa2017}, Duchamp \citep{whiting2012}, and PyBDSF \citep{mohan2015} to model the extra-galactic compact sources as delta functions and Gaussians in image space.
 This is followed by subtraction of the model from the observed signal using Direction Dependent (DD) calibration, e.g., with \textsc{sagecal} \citep{yatawatta2016,yatawatta2017}.
 However, these traditional methods, largely developed for longer-baseline high brightness-temperature data, are sub-optimal for modelling large-scale diffuse emission, extended sources and foreground emission below the confusion noise that dominates the observed signal.
 The latter are typically mitigated in these experiments using blind foreground removal techniques such as Wp Smoothing \citep{harker2009}, FastICA \citep{chapman2012}, GMCA \citep{chapman2013}, and GPR \citep{mertens2020} that exploit the spectral smoothness of the foregrounds to model and remove foregrounds from the observed data.